 More Than One State Might Be Involved

-Since truck drivers work across multiple states, the driver, the victim, and the trucking company might all live/be stationed in different states.
+Since truck drivers work across multiple states, the driver, victim, and trucking companies might live or be stationed in different states.
 This can make the legal process more complicated, as well.
-Truck accident lawyers will know how to handle this, especially if you end up needing to file a lawsuit for your damages.
+However, truck accident lawyers will know how to handle this, especially if you end up needing to file a lawsuit for your damages.

 Truck accidents can be incredibly stressful events.
-After the collision happens, it’s important that you’re able to protect your legal rights.
+But, after the collision happens, you must be able to protect your legal rights.

 Here are some of the most important things you can do to protect your rights after being injured in a truck accident that was not your fault.